system76/docs/content/intel-me.md

 ---
 title: What is the Intel Management Engine?
 description: >
-    This article describes the Intel Management Engine, scenarios in which the IME is disabled, and how to manually disable on systems running coreboot.
+    How to manually disable on systems running coreboot.
 keywords:
   - Firmware
   - Intel ME